Mohammed Sinwar: Assassination

 On 13 May 2025, the IDF and Shin Bet said that Sinwar had been targeted in an Israeli airstrike on a bunker under the Gaza European Hospital in Khan Yunis.
 The strike killed 26 people, according to the Gaza Health Ministry, but Sinwar's fate was initially unclear.
 According to the Saudi channel Al-Hadath, the bodies of Sinwar and Muhammad Shabana were recovered from the tunnel.
 Israeli defense minister Israel Katz said that "according to all the indications Muhammad Sinwar was eliminated."
 Senior Hamas official Osama Hamdan said that Hamas members in the Gaza Strip had told him that Sinwar was still alive, while the armed wing of Hamas did not confirm nor deny his death.
 On 28 May 2025, Israeli Prime Minister Benjamin Netanyahu said that Sinwar had been killed.
 On 31 May 2025, the IDF and Shin Bet confirmed that Sinwar had been killed.
 On 8 June 2025, the IDF said they found Sinwar's body in an "underground passageway beneath the European Hospital" in Khan Yunis.
 Hamas confirmed Sinwar's death on 30 August 2025, describing him as a "martyr" alongside a publicity photo.
+This was later affirmed in a speech by Abu Obeida, the spokesperson for the Qassam Brigades, which serves as the armed wing of Hamas.